jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 [Bhagavad Gita]<br />
 </div>

-[Note: Focus on G-d, love devotedly, serve, surrender self, join and embrace, be loved by G-d.]
+{NOTE: Focus on G-d, love devotedly, serve, surrender self, join and embrace, be loved by G-d.}

 ## Using a _bracha_ to introduce a _mitzvah_

 - Intimacy with G-d stirs us to do {Intimacy with G-d guides us}
-- G-d makes us holy, through our fulfilling _mitzvoth_ [Note: Sanctification is always a double-act between us and G-d]
+- G-d makes us holy, through our fulfilling _mitzvoth_ {NOTE: Sanctification is always a double-act between us and G-d}
 - “to live sacred lives through sacred action”
 - root of _mitzvah_ is _tzadi-vav_;
   _tzadi_ = right action, shaping energy {form};